apache/cordova-docs/docs/en/edge/guide/platforms/ios/plugin.md

 # iOS Plugins

+The section provides details for how to implement plugin code on the iOS platform.
+See Application Plugins for an overview of how to structure the plugin and implement its common JavaScript interface.

 A plugin is an Objective-C class that extends the `CDVPlugin` class.

 Each plugin class must be registered as a `<feature>` tag in the